mysteriumnetwork/openvpn-forwarder/README.md

 ## User session stickiness

-To enable user stickiness the following configuration required from the openvpn server:
+To enable user stickiness the following configuration is required from the OpenVPN server:

 Add the following line to the `/etc/openvpn/openvpn.conf` file: